mia403/My-portfolio/README.md

 Portfolio Website
 Welcome to my personal portfolio website!
 This site showcases my skills, projects, and ways to get in touch.
 Designed with a clean, modern vibe and fully responsive so it looks fire on any device — from phones to desktops.
+The theme of my websites is shades of purple that is a calm and minimalist.

 Features
 Navigation Bar: Simple top-right aligned menu for easy access